kubernetes/kubernetes/docs/proposals/sysctl.md

 ### Application of the given Sysctls

-Finally, the container runtime will interpret the `pod.spec.securityPolicy.sysctls`, e.g. in the case of Docker the `DockerManager` will apply the given sysctls to the infra container in `createPodInfraContainer`.
+Finally, the container runtime will interpret `pod.spec.securityPolicy.sysctls`, e.g. in the case of Docker the `DockerManager` will apply the given sysctls to the infra container in `createPodInfraContainer`.

+In a later implementation of a container runtime interface (compare https://github.com/kubernetes/kubernetes/pull/25899), sysctls will be part of `LinuxPodSandboxConfig` (compare https://github.com/kubernetes/kubernetes/pull/25899#discussion_r64867763) and to be applied by the runtime implementaiton to the `PodSandbox` by the `PodSandboxManager` implementation.

 ## Examples

 ### Use in a pod

-Here's an example of a pod that has `net.ipv4.ip_forward` set to `2`:
+Here is an example of a pod that has `net.ipv4.ip_forward` set to `2`:

 ```yaml
 apiVersion: v1